WHAT TO WEAR GUIDE

 We want colors that generally complement each other, for example soft colors (light blue, gray, blush) or neutrals (cream, gray, khaki, denim, white.)
 Make sure any two family members' outfits next to each other don't overly match or clash.

-Soft colors always look great and work well with my style of photography (light grays, whites, off-white, tans, pastels, earth tones, etc.) Add some visual interest to your images with unique fabrics.
-Some examples: lace, cable knits, and chambray.
+A good dose of neutrals with your color palette always looks great and works well with my style of photography (light grays, whites, off-white, tans, pastels, earth tones, etc.)

-Bright, highly saturated colors look great in moderation.
-Some will cause color cast, especially noticeable if worn up top on a sunny day.
+Be careful with bright, highly saturated colors.
+They will cause color cast, especially noticeable if worn up top on a sunny day.
 It will tint your face that color and anyone standing around.
-If you have a bright red skirt, and your toddler comes up to hug you, one side of their face will probably be red ?
+If you have a bright purple skirt, and your toddler comes up to hug you, one side of their face will probably be purple.

 If you love bright colors and want to incorporate them into the session, just add in plenty of neutrals or more subdued colors to balance them out.